The Story of the ISA : How tax-free saving has evolved in the UK

 Beyond the thousands of ISA millionaires that have been created, there has been a much broader benefit, with literally millions of investors becoming empowered to build a valuable, tax-efficient portfolio of ISA investments.

-The ISA has changed significantly over the years and, as the recent UK ISA proposal demonstrates, it continues to evolve.
+The ISA has changed significantly over the years and continues to evolve.
 Throughout the change, however, it has remained a highly relevant structure for UK investors and its success to date should be seen as just the beginning.
 The process of long-term compounding – Albert Einstein’s “eighth wonder of the world”10 – may mean that many more ISA millionaires could be created in the years ahead.

 From the start, the ISA has been a highly suitable home for investment trusts, and that continues to be the case today.
 Investment trusts are a highly valid route to market for investors that are hoping to be part of the next generation of ISA millionaires.